 - National Pupil Database (NPD) - including the ‘key stage’ (attainment) results for each ALSPAC study child (ages 7,11,14 and 16)

 - Pupil Level Annual School Census (PLASC) and Annual School Census (ASC)

-- The Office of National Statistics provide us with data relating to Cancer Registry entries and death notification and cause of death.
+- We have previously been provided with data relating to Cancer Registry entries and death notification and cause of death from The Office of National Statistics.
+We now receive death notifications and cause of death from NHS Digital and are looking to re-establish Cancer Registry entries via NHS Digital once available.
 There are restrictions on how these data can be accessed and used.

 - NHS STORK data (midwifery database).